|Exeter Hand Clinic|

 In 2002 he completed his training and was honoured to be entered onto the Specialist Register of the General Medical Council.
 For 2 years he held a consultant appointment in Derriford Hospital, Plymouth and later was able to move, settling at the prestigious Princess Elizabeth Orthopaedic Centre, Exeter.

-He continues to serve in the Armed Forces as a Lieutenant Colonel; treating the hand, wrist and elbow problems in servicemen from around the country: enjoying the added challenge of treating patients with such high physical demands.
+He continues to serve in the Armed Forces as a Colonel; treating the hand and wrist problems in servicemen from around the country: enjoying the added challenge of treating patients with such high physical demands.
 His military practice fits well with his interest in Sports injuries, having treated everyone from Sunday amateur to international sportsmen, from a variety of sports.
 Academically he enjoys teaching the next generation of surgeons, both locally and nationally, and has been published on both hand-surgery and military subjects; winning awards in both.
-Having previously been the head of Army Trauma and Orthopaedic surgery, he is now the head of Defence.

 David Standley lives happily in Devon.
 His spare time is spent playing golf and skiing.